UVM Writing Centers

 Body

 Tutors receive course credit for tutoring during the two courses.
 Tutors who successfully complete ENGS (English) 2790 and ENGS (English) 2795 are eligible to work in the Writing Center as paid student employees.
 Paid tutors usually continue tutoring for about 3 hours each week.
-They can also participate in additional roles, such as serving as a writing tutor attached to a class, giving presentations about the Writing Center, and tutoring writing at satellite locations like the Advising Center, the HUB, or the Honors College.
+They can also participate in additional roles, such as serving as a writing in the disciplines mentor attached to a class, giving class presentations about the writing center, and participating in outreach or research.

 How to Apply